-45. Camping on Council Land or in Public Places
+47. Camping on Council Land or in Public Places

-- (1) A person must not, without a permit: - (a) occupy or use any Council land or public place for camping, or - (b) keep, erect or place any tent, caravan or annexe on any Council land or in a public place. - (2) Subclause (1) does not apply to: - (a) land where camping is authorised under the Residential Tenancies (Caravan Parks and Moveable Dwellings Registration and Standards) Regulations 1999; or - (b) camping for less than twenty-four hours in areas where Council has determined that overnight camping is permitted. - (3) In determining whether to grant a permit to allow camping on Council land or in a public place that is not a licensed caravan park and has not been designated by Council as a camping area, Council must take into account: - (a) the location of the land; - (b) the zoning of the land; - (c) the suitability of the land for camping; - (d) the number of tents or other structures to be located on the land; - (e) the length of time the tents and other structures will be erected on the land; - (f) the availability of sanitary facilities to the land; - (g) the likely damage to be caused; and - (h) any other matter relevant to the circumstances of the application.
+- (1) A person must not, without a permit: - (a) occupy or use any council land or public place for camping, or - (b) keep, erect or place any tent, caravan or annexe on any council land or in a public place.

+- (2) Subclause (1) does not apply to: - (a) land where camping is authorised under the Residential Tenancies (Caravan Parks and Moveable Dwellings Registration and Standards) Regulations 2010; or - (b) camping for less than twenty-four hours in areas where Council has determined that overnight camping is permitted. - (3) In determining whether to grant a permit to allow camping on council land or in a public place that is not a licensed caravan park and has not been designated by Council as a camping area, Council must take into account: - (a) the location of the land; - (b) the zoning of the land; - (c) the suitability of the land for camping; - (d) the number of tents or other structures to be located on the land; - (e) the length of time the tents and other structures will be erected on the land: - (f) the availability of sanitary facilities to the land; - (g) the likely damage to be caused; and - (h) any other matter relevant to the circumstances of the application.

-46. Camping on Privately Owned Land
+48. Camping on Privately Owned Land

-- (1) A person must not, without a permit, allow camping for non-commercial purposes for more than 14 consecutive days on land owned or occupied by them. - (2) An owner or occupier of private land must not without a permit occupy or allow any person to occupy any caravan, tent or motor home on vacant private land or land on which an approved dwelling exists unless the following conditions are met: - (a) The occupation does not exceed a cumulative total of 60 days in any calendar year; - (b) No rent, licence fee or charge is paid by any person in respect to the occupation; - (c) Occupation of the caravan, tent or motor home is not offensive and does not cause a nuisance for any reason but not limited to noise, effluent, or waste:
+- (1) A person must not, without a permit, allow camping for non-commercial purposes for more than 14 consecutive days on land owned or occupied by them. - (2) An owner or occupier of private land must not without a permit occupy or allow any person to occupy any caravan, tent, tiny house/movable dwelling or motor home on vacant private land or land on which an approved dwelling exists unless the following conditions are met: - (a) the occupation does not exceed a cumulative total of 60 days in any calendar year; - (b) no rent, licence fee or charge is paid by any person in respect to the occupation; - (c) occupation of the caravan, tent, tiny house/movable dwelling or motor home is not offensive and does not cause a nuisance for any reason but not limited to noise, effluent, or waste; - (d) the caravan, tent, tiny house/movable dwelling or motor home temporary dwelling is not within a distance of 6 metres of the frontage of the property or within 1.2 metres of any boundary of the property and no closer than 30 metres to a watercourse; - (e) the caravan, tent or motor home is vacated on declared days of total fire ban:

-- (d) The caravan, tent, motor home or temporary dwelling is not within a distance of 6 metres of the frontage of the property or within 1.2 metres of any boundary of the property and no closer than 30 metres to a watercourse; - (e) The caravan, tent or motor home is vacated on declared days of Total Fire Ban; - (f) The land is not situated within a residential zone identified in the Southern Grampians Shire Council Planning Scheme; - (g) The toilet, bathing and laundry facilities provided in the dwelling are maintained to the satisfaction of an Authorised Officer and are made available without charge to the occupant(s) of the caravan, tent or motor home or the caravan, tent or motor home has adequate sanitary facilities and the sanitation facilities are maintained to the satisfaction of an Authorised Officer; and - (h) The caravan, tent or motor home has adequate waste water facilities and the waste facilities are maintained to the satisfaction of an Authorised Officer.
+- (f) the land is not situated within a residential zone identified in the Southern Grampians Planning Scheme; - (g) the toilet, bathing and laundry facilities provided in the dwelling are maintained to the satisfaction of an Authorised Officer and are made available without charge to the occupant(s) of the caravan, tent or motor home or the caravan, tent or motor home has adequate sanitary facilities and the sanitation facilities are maintained to the satisfaction of an Authorised Officer; and - (h) The caravan, tent, tiny house/movable dwelling or motor home has adequate waste water facilities and the waste facilities are maintained to the satisfaction of an Authorised Officer.